1SafaAhmed1/Castle/README.md

 # Castle
-CSE 482 project where we used PHP to create a online Library Management System
+An online Library Management System using HTML & CSS for frontend and PHP & mySQL for backend.